Are There Unsuitable Jobs for Women?

 We expect that we will think and act along the same lines if we are generally alike.
 That leads to men liking to surround themselves with men and hiring younger versions of themselves rather than looking for diversity.

 This is not a tendency amongst men but generally amongst humans.
 Think about your friends and coworkers.
 Are the ones you spend a lot of time with similar to you?
-You’ll probably realize that we surround ourselves with people of the same interests, the same educational background, the same colour… it’s an instinct.
+You’ll probably realize that we surround ourselves with people of the same interests, the same educational background, the same color… it’s an instinct.

 Why Are Employers Afraid to Hire Women?